frapa/timers/README.md

 ## FAQ

+**Why should I choose `timers` instead of any other time tracking tool**

+3 reasons:

+- You're a nerd and like to show off how superior you are.
+- You believe global warming is a threat or you're laptop has a really shitty battery.
+- Colored terminal output.
+This alone would be enough do discard any competing tool.

 **A command line tool?
 Come-on, it's 2020!**

 Command line can be very simple and let me focus my energy on more important features.